MonicaVenzor/ecommerce-sql-olist/README.md

 ## 🚀 About the Analyst

 👩‍💻 **Monica Venzor**
-Data Analyst passionate about transforming raw data into business insights.
+Biotechnology professional transitioning into **Data Analytics**.
+I combine my scientific background with data-driven thinking to uncover insights and support strategic decisions.
-Currently building a portfolio of SQL, Excel, and Python projects to support data-driven decision-making.
+Currently building a portfolio in **SQL, Excel, and Python**, focused on practical, business-oriented projects.

 📬 [LinkedIn](https://www.linkedin.com/in/monicavenzor/) | [GitHub](https://github.com/MonicaVenzor)